hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Who never reflect, and whose resolves are vain,
 >
-> Who, ranger like, – next night return again.
+> Who, Ranger[^181] like, – next night return again.

->
+[^181]: "Ranger".
+A character in the comedy of The Suspicious Husband.

 > Such are the guests they want, not those who are
 >
 > Economists, and rigid sons of care;